-It is our opinion that the financial statements give a true and fair view of the Group's and the Parent Company's financial position at 31 December 2022, and of the results of the Group's and the Parent Company's operations and cash flows for the financial year 1 January 2022 - 31 December 2022.
+It is the Executive Board opinion that the financial statements give a true and fair view of the Group's and the Parent Company's financial position at 31 December 2022, and of the results of the Group's and the Parent Company's operations and cash flows for the financial year 1 January 2022 - 31 December 2022.

-In our opinion, the Management's Review includes a fair review of the development in the Group's and the Parent Company's operations and financial conditions, results for the year, cash flows and financial position as well as a description of the most significant risks and uncertainty factors that the Company face.
+In the Executive Board opinion, the Management's Review includes a fair review of the development in the Group's and the Parent Company's operations and financial conditions, results for the year, cash flows and financial position as well as a description of the most significant risks and uncertainty factors that the Company face.

-We recommend that the Annual General Meeting approve the Annual Report.
+The Executive Board recommend that the Annual General Meeting approve the Annual Report.

-Aalborg, 27.
-April 2023
+Aalborg, 30 May 2023